-- On March 25, the CDC published two preparedness checklists: one for healthcare professionals and one for hospitals. - The CDC released guidance for COVID-19 and Persons with HIV (3/18/20) - The CDC released guidance (updated 3/24/20) on COVID-19 testing priorities.
+- On March 25, the CDC published two preparedness checklists: one for health care professionals and one for hospitals. - The CDC released guidance (updated 3/24/20) on COVID-19 testing priorities.
 Priority 1 is limited to hospitalized patients and symptomatic workers.
-Priority 2 is limited to symptomatic person who live in nursing facilities, are 65 or older, have underlying medical conditions or are first responders. - o The CDC also updated its infection control guidance. - The CDC's FAQs (3/22/20) for health professionals. - The CDC released updated guidance (3/18/20) on strategies for optimizing the use of eye protection, isolation gowns, facemasks, and N95 respirators. - o The CDC's latest guidance (3/18/20) on Lab Biosafety Guidelines. - o CDC guidance (3/10/20) on Personal Protective Equipment (PPE). - Developed new guidance (2/28/20) on the use of respirators beyond manufacturer designated shelf life.
+Priority 2 is limited to symptomatic person who live in nursing facilities, are 65 or older, have underlying medical conditions, or are first responders. - The CDC also updated its infection control guidance. - The CDC's FAQs (3/22/20) for health professionals. - The CDC released updated guidance (3/18/20) on strategies for optimizing the use of eye protection, isolation gowns, facemasks, and N95 respirators.